 - Hands-Off Selling: No matter how impressive the pitch presentation is, prospects will always be thinking of one factor.
 How much effort the process requires of them.
 So now’s the time to make it clear that you’re offering an end-to-end fulfillment service that takes the responsibility off their shoulders, leaving them with impeccable results — and nothing else.
 From designing the products to running the Online Fundraising Store to production and distribution, you have every step under control.
 And that’s something every prospect likes to hear.

 - Expanded Reach: While there are benefits to in-person fundraising events, there are also limitations — like the physical/geographic limitations put on who can attend (and show support).
-Whether it’s new regulations on how many people can gather or the physical distance that prevents many from stopping by, Online Fundraising Stores bring something to the table that their in-person counterparts never could.
+Whether it’s new regulations on how many people can gather or the physical distance that prevents many from stopping by, Online Fundraising Stores level up the fundraising strategy in a way their in-person counterparts never could.
 What is it?
 Limitless accessibility.
 With your help, your prospect can reach more than ever before, moving past city (and even state) lines to garner support.
 That power is immense — so make sure your prospect knows it.

 - Seamless Flexibility: Plans, environments, and goals change — and unlike the rigidness of a physical fundraising event, a virtual fundraising event (ahem, Online Fundraising Stores) can change right along with them.
 Maybe what starts as a week-long run turns into a month-long fundraiser, because the support is too overwhelming to ignore.
 Maybe the community is searching for additional product styles, so the in-store offerings are updated to meet those requests in real-time.
 Emphasize to your prospects that they have the power of flexibility on their side because that’s the truth: it’s their fundraiser, their way.